-To better understand the role of LH for the persistence of blocking, we now focus on the Thor maintenance simulation.
-Both

-- 335 CNTRL and NOLH simulations start with a well established dipole block over Europe and a large-scale diffluent flow field upstream (visible in the Z500 contours), where a large region with low upper-level PV values covers most of Scandinavia on day 2 (R2 in Fig. 4a,b).
+- To better understand the role of LH for the persistence of a blocking, we now focus on the Thor maintenance simulation.
+Both CNTRL and NOLH simulations start with a well established dipole block and a large-scale deformation flow field over Europe, where a large region with low upper-level PV values covers most of Scandinavia on day 2 (Fig. 4a,b).
 However, first pronounced differences in the divergent outflow strength and the upper-level PV structure occur in the region of upstream ridge R4 to the east of trough T4.
-In the absence of LH, ridge R4 and consequently the PV streamer T3 are not as strongly extended in the meridional direction as they are in CNTRL, despite being subject to a - 340 strong diffluent flow, suggesting that the (dry) eddy straining mechanism (Shutts, 1983) does not fully explain the amplification of the incoming upstream waves.
+In the absence of LH, ridge R4 and consequently the PV streamer T3 are not as strongly extended in the meridional direction as they are in CNTRL, despite being subject to a strong diffuent flow, suggesting that the (dry) eddy straining mechanism (Shutts, 1983) does not fully explain the amplification of the incoming upstream waves.
 As a consequence, R4 in NOLH does not replace the initial negative PV anomaly R2 over Scandinavia (cf. Fig. 4c,d).
-Without the diabatic contribution of 'fresh' low-PV air, and facilitated by the radiative decay (cooling and net PV increase along upper-level trajectories) of the remaining air masses recirculating inside the block (Fig. 5d,f), Thor weakens in the NOLH simulation and is no longer captured by the blocking index on 15 October (day 5).
-In contrast, - 345 the CNTRL block persists for another 4 days, also due to the additional absorption of anticyclonic air masses in R5 on day 6 (Fig. 4c,d).
+Without the contribution of 'fresh' low-PV air, and facilitated by the radiative decay (cooling along upper-level trajectories) of the remaining air masses recirculating inside the block (Fig. 5d), Thor weakens in the NOLH simulation and is no longer captured 300 by the APV blocking index on 15 October (day 5).
+In contrast, the CNTRL block persists for another 4 days, also due to the - 300 by the APV blocking index on 15 October (day 5).
+In contrast, the CNTRL block persists for another 4 days, also due to the additional absorption of anticyclonic air masses in R5 on day 6 (Fig. 3c,d).